-- Species and community management prescriptions, including threatened species recovery or action plans; - Species silvicultural and ecological notes/guidelines; - Research studies and reports on the effects of disturbance regimes on species, communities and ecosystems; - Scientific research organisations (e.g. CSIRO and universities); - Public conservation management agencies; and - Regional studies, such as the biodiversity assessments (e.g. response to disturbance), undertaken for the Comprehensive Regional Assessments during the Regional Forest Agreement process.
+- species and community management prescriptions, including threatened species recovery or action plans; - species silvicultural and ecological notes/guidelines; - research studies and reports on the effects of disturbance regimes on species, communities and ecosystems; - scientific research organisations (e.g. CSIRO, ensis and universities); - public conservation management agencies; and - regional studies, such as the biodiversity assessments (e.g. response to disturbance), undertaken for the Comprehensive Regional Assessments during the Regional Forest Agreement process.

-A-4.4.1 Identify productive uses
+C-4.4.1 Identify productive uses

-The intent of this requirement is to ensure that forest management is cognisant of the need to sustain the land's capacity over the long term to produce wood and non-wood products subject to legitimate uses, which in many cases, provide an economic benefit.
+The intent of this requirement is to ensure that forest management is cognisant of the need to sustain the land's capacity over the long term to produce wood and non-wood products subject to legitimate uses, which, in many cases, provide an economic benefit.

-That existing productive uses of the defined forest area have been identified.
+That existing productive uses of defined forest area have been identified.